Banglazzo/Today_I_Learned/Stack/README.md

 # 2020-10-17 Stack
 ## Stack?
-The "stack" temporarily stores that data.
+The "stack" temporarily stores the data.

 Putting data into the stack is called "push."

-and Taking data out of the stack is called "pop."
+and Taking data out of he stack is called "pop."

 The stack processes the data in a Last-in-first-out fashion.